What is Paper Chromatography?

 Selection of Solid Support

-Fine quality cellulose paper with defined porosity, high resolution, negligible diffusion of sample and favouring good rate of movement of solvent.
+Fine quality cellulose paper with defined porosity, high resolution, negligible diffusion of the sample, and favoring good rate of movement of solvent.

 Selection of Mobile Phase